 So, does it mean it is time to bid farewell to ABM?

 Combining ABM with content marketing is the way to go for B2B marketing.
 While ABM matches companies with your ideal customer profile, content marketing helps create the most compelling content and communications to earn customer confidence at each stage of their journey.
-This is what ABX is.

 - All aspects of account engagement, including sales, marketing, and customer success teams, are unified by a shared strategy focused on maximizing value from the buyer’s journey.